lvillasen/Muon-Decay-Simulation-Python/README.md

-# Muon-Decay-Simulations
+# Muon-Decay-Simulation
-Monte Carlo simulations of double-pulse events due to muon decays in a simple scintillation detector for educational purposes.
+Monte Carlo simulation of double-pulse events due to muon decays in a simple scintillation detector for educational purposes written in Python.

 It can be used as a complement to the code given in https://github.com/lvillasen/RedPitaya-Muon-Decay to perform the muon-decay experiment using a RedPytaya board.